 Ilisagvik College – 100 Stevenson St, Barrow, AK 99723, 907-852-1742

-University of AK Fairbanks – 527 Seward St, Dillingham, AK 99576, 907-842-3505
+University of AK Fairbanks – 527 Seward St, Dillingham, AK 99576, 907-842-5109

 UAF Community & Technical College – 604 Barnette St, Fairbanks, AK 99701, 907-455-2800

 Kenai Peninsula Coll.
-Kachemak Bay Campus – 533 E Pioneer Ave, Homer, AK 99603, 907-235-1602
+Kachemak Bay Campus – 533 E Pioneer Ave, Homer, AK 99603, 907-235-7743

 SE Regional Resource Ctr – 210 Ferry Way, Suite 200, Juneau, AK 99801, 907-586-5718

-Kodiak College – 117 Benny Benson Dr, Kodiak, AK 99615, 907-486-1243
+Kodiak College – 117 Benny Benson Dr, Kodiak, AK 99615, 907-486-1232

-Alaska Technical Ctr – 843 4th Street, Kotzebue, AK 99752, 907-442-3733
+Alaska Technical Ctr – 843 4th Street, Kotzebue, AK 99752, 907-442-1500

-Kenai Peninsula College – 156 College Drive, Soldotna, AK 99669, 907-262-0327
+Kenai Peninsula College – 156 College Drive, Soldotna, AK 99669, 907-262-0227

 Prince William Sound Comm.
-Coll. – 303 Lowe Street, Valdez, AK 99686, 907-834-1671
+Coll. – 303 Lowe Street, Valdez, AK 99686, 907-834-1617

 Take online classes and/or find a GED prep facility near you by using the above listing.
 Registration is done online.
 Go to GED.com and create your account at the portal MyGED.

-Furthermore, you can find many locations where (at no cost) you can get ready to take the test, just take a look at our post on preparation classes near you.
-When you think you are well prepared, take the GED exam (one test at a time if you like within two years) and receive your GED diploma.
+Make sure you become properly prepared.
+Community bookstores generally have booklets and other materials to become all set.
+Furthermore, you can find many locations where (often at no cost) you can get ready to take the test, just take a look at our post on preparation classes near you.
+You may also benefit from this website’s free online video lessons and practice tests.

 There is a number of good reasons to obtain your GED diploma: better-paying jobs will be available, you will have the opportunity to attend education at colleges and universities, and your personal life is sure to improve.